What is probabilistic attribution?

 - User agent

 Singular uses the tracking URL that advertisers use in their campaigns in order to collect the above information.
 This information is then stored in a database and referenced when attempting to match a device with a specific user action, such as an app install.

 In order to support mobile advertisers using Singular’s platform, we have implemented several requirements to ensure probabilistic attribution is performed in a privacy-preserving manner.
-The first step to ensure these requirements are met is to reach out to your Singular partner manager or email firstname.lastname@example.org and they will assist you in enabling probabilistic attribution.
+The first step to ensure these requirements are met is to reach out to your Singular partner manager or email firstname.lastname@example.org and they will assist you.
 If you are an integrated partner with web inventory, you can learn more about these requirements in our Help Center here.